To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 In the ten or so years in his role at the football club, Bellini has naturally built a number of strong relationships with Napoli players and, when asked about those friendships, a story involving defender Kalidou Koulibaly really stands out.

 He candidly speaks about how the Senegalese international acted when he found out about the death of a man who worked in a local restaurant.

 "There are two or three very special people," he says.
 "First of all, Kalidou Koulibaly is a really special guy.
 Let me tell you this story so you can understand who this guy is.

 "There was a man from Senegal who worked in a restaurant in Naples.
-He sadly passed away from natural causes and at the time, Kalidou didn't know this but when he overhead the story of his death, he paid for the body to be taken from Italy to Senegal.
-He's a gentlemen.
+He sadly passed away from natural causes and at the time, Kalidou didn't know this but when he overheard the story of his death, he paid for the body to be taken from Italy to Senegal.
+He's a gentleman.
 Nobody knows this.

 "He's a very, very special guy with a big heart.
 And on the pitch, he is a fantastic player."

 Bellini also names striker Dries Mertens as another special person in his life.

 "Dries is also an amazing guy.
 We have a good relationship and are good friends off the pitch.
 We spent lots of time together in the first two or three years when he came here.
 These guys are special to me."